dsharlet/array/README.md

 In these examples, no array parameters are compile time constants, so all of these accesses and loops expand to a `flat_offset` expression where the strides are runtime variables.
 This can prevent the compiler from generating efficient code.
-For example, the compiler may be able to auto-vectorize these loops, but if the stride of the vectorized dimension is a runtime variable, the compiler will have to generate a gather instead of a load instruction, even if the stride is one.
+For example, the compiler may be able to auto-vectorize these loops, but if the stride of the vectorized dimension is a runtime variable, the compiler will have to generate gather and scatter instructions instead of load and store instructions, even if the stride is one.
 To avoid this, we need to make array parameters compile time constants.
 However, while making array parameters compile time constants helps the compiler generate efficient code, it also makes the program less flexible.
 This library helps balance these two conflicting goals by enabling any of the array parameters to be compile time constants, but not require it.